for Veterans and the Public

 Some people with HIV have found that people who love them think that unsafe sex is a sign of greater love or trust.
 If someone offers to have unsafe sex with you, it is still up to you to protect them by being safe.

 "Being safe" usually means protecting yourself and others by using condoms for the highest-risk sex activities, specifically for anal and vaginal sex.
 When done correctly, condom use is very effective at preventing HIV transmission.
-In recent years, "being safe" has come to include two other strategies for reducing HIV infections; these are HIV treatment for HIV-positive people and PrEP for HIV negatives (see below).
-HIV experts are still figuring out the best roles for each of these prevention tools, and the best combinations.
+In recent years, "being safe" has come to include two other important strategies for reducing HIV infections; these are HIV treatment for HIV-positive people and PrEP for HIV negatives (see below).
+Both of these are very effective at reducing the risk of HIV infection.
 One or more of them is likely to be appropriate for you--be sure to ask your health care provider about them.

 What about pre-exposure prophylaxis (PrEP)?